 until you reach MGM or the Tropicana (depending on where you are parked).

 Upper Las Vegas Strip AttractionsIf you are not staying on or near the upper strip and

 have a car, there is an open-air parking lot in back of Excalibur and another between the

-Tropicana and Hooters Casino Hotel (the old San Remo).
+Tropicana and Hooters Casino Hotel.
 Otherwise, MGM Grand has an indoor ramp.
 You can start your tour wherever

 you want but for the first of your must-see attractions I recommend you start at Luxor.
 You can walk or take the free tram which runs